-All software functions of the DGS-3212SR can be managed, configured, and monitored via the embedded webbased (HTML) interface.
-The switch can be managed from remote stations anywhere on the network through a standard browser such as Netscape Navigator/Communicator or Microsoft Internet Explorer.
+All software function of the DGS-3212SR can managed, configured and monitored via the embedded web-based (HTML) interface.
+The Switch can be managed from remote stations anywhere on the network through a standard browser such as Opera, Netscape Navigator/Communicator or Microsoft Internet Explorer.
 The browser acts as a universal access tool and can communicate directly with the Switch using the HTTP protocol.

-The Web-based management module and the Console program (and Telnet) are different ways to access the same internal switching software and configure it.
+The web-based management module and the Console program (and Telnet) are different ways to access the same internal Switching software and configure it.
 Thus, all settings encountered in web-based management are the same as those found in the console program.